Preston, Victoria: Arts and entertainment

 As part of the City of Darebin, Preston has an active and eclectic artists and DIY community which is contemporary, experimental, and culturally diverse.
 Writers, musicians, and visual artists flock to the locality for performance, collaboration, and acceptance.
 Notable contributors to the Darebin arts community are locals Saint Jude, Downhills Home, The Contrast, The Melbourne Ukulele Kollective, Performing Older Women's Circus (POW Circus), Darebin City Brass, and members of Little John, to name a few.
 Darebin celebrates the artistry and diversity of the community with regular festivals and events such as the Darebin Music Feast and the now-defunct High Vibes Festival.
 The major community Indigenous Radio Station 3KND is located in Mary Street in Preston and is completely Aboriginal managed.

+The 2001 film Mallboy is set in Preston, specifically the Northland Shopping Centre and surrounding streets.

 A Preston house viewing inspired the song "Depreston" by musician Courtney Barnett on her album Sometimes I Sit and Think, and Sometimes I Just Sit, which was recorded at Head Gap Studio in Preston.

 Sports

-Preston has been home to the Preston Bullants Australian rules football (later known as the Northern Blues and currently as the Northern Bullants) club since its inception in 1882.
+Preston has been home to the Preston Football Club (later known as the Northern Blues and currently as the Northern Bullants) club since its inception in 1882.
 West Preston Football Club is also located in Preston.
 The suburb also has many junior football teams, including the Northern Knights, who play in the TAC Cup and the Preston Bullants Junior Football Club, whose home ground is the Preston City Oval.
 The Darebin Falcons Women's Australian rules football team play in the VWFL.
 The Falcons were first division premiers in 2006 and 2007.

 The Preston City Oval is also home to the Preston Cricket Club, which has played their home games there since c1860.
 Preston has played in the Victorian Sub-District Cricket Association since joining the VSDCA in 1922.
 Preston's First XI last won a Premiership in Season 2002/2003.

 Preston has also been home to the Preston Lions Football Club since its inception in 1947, and currently competes in the highest soccer league in Victoria, the Victorian Premier League.
 The Preston Lions Football Club play their home games at B. T. Connor Reserve.
 The club has a large successful junior base with teams from under 8's to under 18's, and also have a women's team who also compete in the highest league in the state, the Women's Premier League.
-In 2007, the Lions finished the season as Minor Premiers and then went on to claim the Championship in front of more than 5,500 people, as the Lions won 3-1 against the Whittlesea Zebras.
+In 2007, the Lions finished the season as Minor Premiers and then went on to claim the Championship in front of more than 5,500 people, as the Lions won 3–1 against the Whittlesea Zebras.

 Ruthven Reserve in East Preston has recently been upgraded, with arguably the best social and training amenities of any local sporting venue in the area.

 There are few large grounds around the Northland Shopping Centre, adjacent to Wood Street.
 Grounds are maintained very well, and people play cricket in summer and footy during other times.
 Joggers are visible in all grounds.